F5Networks/f5-aws-cloudformation/README.md

 ### All F5 Supported templates for AWS
-To see a list of all of our supported AWS CloudFormation templates, see the [AWS Supported Template index](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/template-index.md)
+To see a list of all of our supported AWS CloudFormation templates, see the **[AWS Supported Template index](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/template-index.md)**.

 ---